Are you an adviser? Go to Unbiased Pro

 Vanguard vs. Fidelity: what’s the difference?

-When comparing Fidelity and Vanguard, you’re looking at two major players in asset management, each offering a range of products for retail and institutional investors.
+When comparing Fidelity and Vanguard, you’re looking at two major players in asset management, each offering a range of products for investors.

 Vanguard is best known for its low-cost, passive index funds, which target long-term investors who value simplicity and low fees.